QUEST – ADVANCE

 • 1-3 optional blood draws (max.
 30-40 mL each) and self-collected tampon samples (females only) at our study clinic in Vancouver, BC.
 You can choose whether or not you want to do the optional sub-study.

-We hope that you will consider this study and the impact it will have on not only Canadians but both women and men worldwide.
+We hope that you will consider joining this study and the impact it will have on not only Canadians but both women and men worldwide.

 How do I sign up for this study?